Kennards Hire Rally Australia

 - Won the accolade for the best rally three times in the late 1990s.

-- The rally moved to the east coast in New South Wales in 2009 and two years later was relocated to Coffs Harbour in 2011.
+- The rally moved to the east coast in New South Wales in 2009 and was relocated to Coffs Harbour two years later.

-- Oscar winning actor Russell Crowe.
+- Watch out for Oscar winning actor Russell Crowe.
 He owns a cattle farm just outside Coffs Harbour which contains a chapel where he was married in 2011.
+He is a rally fan!

 - Coffs Harbour is the centre of Australia’s banana industry and the Big Banana is its biggest tourist attraction.
 It hosts a three-storey high inflatable waterslide, which is the biggest in the world, and a walk though banana.
 Honestly….